Chart Color Schemes

 West Leederville has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 28 projects likely impacting the area.
-Key projects include Subi East Redevelopment, One Oval, Residential Apartments and Commercial Tenancies in Wembley, and Selby Street Intersection Upgrade.
-The following list details projects most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely influencing the area.
+Notable ones are Subi East Redevelopment, One Oval, Residential Apartments and Commercial Tenancies in Wembley, and Selby Street Intersection Upgrade.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.